 Regular school attendance is vital for a child to derive full benefit from the instructional program.
 The Bancroft Elementary School attendance policy makes it necessary for parents to provide a reason for each child's absence on a daily basis.
-Therefore, when your child is absent, please phone the school attendance line (395-4595 ext.
-1) prior to 9:00 a.m. on the day of the absence.
-Parental assistance in notifying the school of an absence will help us account for each child in an efficient and timely manner.
-If your child is absent for medical reasons, a doctor's note is preferred upon return.
+Therefore, when your child is absent, please phone the school attendance line (916-395-4595 ext.
+1) prior to 8:30 a.m. on the day of the absence.
+Parental contact to the school of an absence will help us account for each child in an efficient and timely manner.
+When excessive tardiness or absences occur, attendance letters will be sent home and attendance meetings may be scheduled to help resolve the absenteeism and/or tardiness.
+Any unverified absence cannot be changed after three weeks from the date of absences.